tirthparikh/TemPy-docs/source/index.html.md

 You can think the `TempyREPR` nested class as a `__repr__` magic method equivalent: TemPy uses the `TempyREPR` nested class to represent objects just like Python uses the `__repr__` method.

 When an object is placed inside a tree TemPy searches for a `TempyREPR` class inside this object, if it's found, the `repr` method of this class is used as a template.
-The `TempyREPR.repr` method accepts `self` as the only argument, with a little magic this `self` is both your object and the tree element, so all the common TemPy API is usable and your object attributes are accessible using `self`.
+The `TempyREPR.repr` method accepts `self` as the only argument, with a little magic this `self` is both your object and the tree element, so the TemPy API is avaiable and your object attributes are accessible using `self`.

-You can define several `TempyREPR` nested classes, when dealing with non-TemPy object TemPy will search for a `TempyREPR` subclass following this priority:
+You can define several `TempyREPR` nested classes, TemPy will search for a `TempyREPR` subclass following this priority order:

 1. a `TempyREPR` subclass with the same name of his TemPy container
 2. a `TempyREPR` subclass with the same name of his TemPy container's root